kubernetes/kubernetes/docs/devel/owners.md

 are not necessarily expected to do the first code review for all commits to these areas, but they are required to approve changes before they can be merged.

+**Note** The Kubernetes project has a hiatus on adding new approvers to OWNERS files.
+At this time we are [adding more reviewers](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Apr%20%22Curating%20owners%3A%22%20) to take the load off of the current set of approvers and once we have had a chance to flush this out for a release we will begin adding new approvers again.
+Adding new approvers is planned for after the Kubernetes 1.6.0 release.

 ## High Level flow

 ### Step One: A PR is submitted